January 16, 2014

 It gets a little trickier after that.

-In extensive comments, the Advanced Medical Technology Association (AdvaMed), Boston Scientific, and Merck, among more than a dozen others, generally voiced support for the UDI concept, while finding lots and lots to say about where the FDA’s September Draft Guidance could use improvement.
+In extensive comments, the Advanced Medical Technology Association (AdvaMed), Boston Scientific, Merck, and more than a dozen others generally voiced support for the UDI concept.
+However, they found many areas for improvement in the FDA’s September Draft Guidance.

-Noting that implementing UDI will be a “costly proposition,” AdvaMed stresses that the length and complexity of the implementation plan demands a “living document” approach that will allow industry and the FDA to update and improve the guidance as both sides learn more during set-up.
-AdvaMed follows with 61 specific comments, with suggested changes.
+Noting that implementing UDI will be a “costly proposition,” AdvaMed stresses that the implementation plan demands a “living document” approach.
+This approach will allow the industry and the FDA to update and improve the guidance.
+Both sides will learn more during setup.
+AdvaMed follows with 61 specific comments.
+These comments include suggested changes.

-Coviden, a manufacturer of medical devices and medical supplies, echoes AdvaMed’s comments, and tosses another 22 into the mix, including a request that the guidance remains open for feedback and comment until the September 24, 2014 implementation deadline.
+Coviden, a manufacturer of medical devices and medical supplies, echoes AdvaMed’s comments.
+Moreover, they toss another 22 into the mix.
+This includes a request that the guidance remain open for feedback and comment.
+The deadline is September 24, 2014.

-Merck, among other commenters, requested clarification and summarization regarding the scope of products for which data must be submitted to the Global Unique Identification Database (GUDID).
-Merck also asked FDA to add information regarding deadlines for submitting data to GUDID.
+Merck, among other commenters, requested clarification and summarization.
+They want to know the scope of products for which data must be submitted to the Global Unique Identification Database (GUDID).
+Merck also requested that the FDA include information regarding deadlines for submitting data to GUDID.

-Boston ScientificMedical Device Industry Identifies Some Problems with Agency's UDI Initiative, noting that its medical devices already bear unique identification via HIBCC or GS1 standards, calls FDA out for what it labels “inconsistencies” with the FDA UDI Rule.
+Boston Scientific, noting that its medical devices already bear unique identification via HIBCC or GS1 standards.
+They call the FDA out for what they label “inconsistencies” with the FDA UDI Rule.

-To pick one of their examples, and joining several other commenters in making this point, Boston Scientific claims the data elements column “Required?” is unclear because it fails to clarify if it is required to follow the rule based on regulatory requirements or validation requirements.
+To pick one of their examples, and joining several other commenters in making this point, Boston Scientific claims that the “Required?” column in the data elements is unclear.
+This is because it fails to clarify if it is required to follow the rule based on regulatory requirements or validation requirements.
 “The meaning of ‘required’ should be clarified so that BOTH regulatory and system validation requirements are clearly identified in this guidance.”

 FDA’s got its work cut out for it here, particularly with the recent departure of its UDI guru, Jay Crowley, for the greener fields of consultant-dom.

-Final UDI rule as published in Federal Register
+Final UDI rule as published in the Federal Register

 The entire comment letter line-up is available here